yevhensydorov/kk-test/README.md

 Either:

-1. Zip up all your code (please do not include `node_modules`!) and send it via email to tech@katkin.com
-2. Or make your solution publically available in a Git repository(s) and send us the URL(s).
+1. Make your solution publically available in a Git repository(s) and send us the URL(s).
 You can have a separate frontend/backend repository if you want.
 Please make sure to name the repository something inconspicuous, i.e, don't put `KatKin` in the name.
 Do not fork this repository as your solution will be visible to all other candidates.
+2. Or, if option 1 is unfeasible, zip up all your code (please do not include `node_modules`!) and send it via email to tech@katkin.com

 We would also appreciate it if you can write a sentence or two about what you think of this test and/or and how we could improve it.